GIU-GANs: Global Information Utilization for Generative Adversarial Networks: Introduction

-The rest of this paper is organized as follows.
-Section 2 reviews the related work to GANs.
+The rest of this article is organized as follows.
+Section 2 reviews studies related to GANs.
 In Section 3, we introduce GIU-GANs, including the architecture of the GIU module and techniques for stabilizing the training of GANs.
-The algorithm of RBN is introduced in Section 4.
-In Section 5, we show the experimental results on many classic GANs and our model on the CIFAR-10 and CelebA datasets.
-Section 6 concludes the paper.
+The algorithm of RBN is presented in Section 4.
+In Section 5, we present the experimental results of many classical GAN models and our model implemented on the CIFAR-10 and CelebA datasets.
+Finally, Section 6 concludes this study.